 Newport News history continues as this once a thriving city began to decline in the 1960s right after desegregation.

-The Newport News ghetto continue decline during the 1970s and 1980s as the city destroyed parts of the downtown area, moving the city’s center miles away to Oyster Point.
+The Newport News ghetto continue decline into the 1970s and 80s as the city destroyed parts of the downtown area and moved the city’s center miles away to Oyster Point.